EV Charging Connectors: Explained - We Power Your Car

 It’s always worth checking your manufacturer guide to find out which connector type your EV has, as the new Nissan Leaf comes with a Type 2, whereas older models are fitted with a Type 1.

 It’s important to note that some dedicated home electric vehicle chargers and public charge points do not support Type 1 connectors in the UK.
-However, if you are wanting a dedicated charging point with a Type 2 port and you have one of the above vehicles, you can always purchase a Type 1 to Type 2 EV Cable.
+However, if you want a dedicated charging point with a Type 2 port and you have one of the above vehicles, you can always purchase a Type 1 to Type 2 EV Cable.

 Type 1 Connector